IGNORAMUS1/functionalcomp/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### Functionalities

+This app make use of 'useFetch.jsx', a custom hook, to fetch dynamic data from an endpoint.
+It carefully updates the data if it connect to the endpoint successfully and also handles errors encounter when fetching data e.g couldn't connect to the database.
+This custom hook is reusable.

+It also make use of 'ListComponent.jsx' component to render the list dynamic data fetched from the endpoint.